cyberbotics/webots/docs/guide/web-streaming.md

 * `close()`: close the simulation web scene.
 Note that if the `webots-view` element is removed from the HTML page or `loadScene`, `connect` or `loadAnimation` is called, `close` will be automatically called.
 * `hasView()`: return true if a view exist, false otherwise.
 * `hideToolbar()`: hide the toolbar.
 Must be called after connect.
+* `isReady()`: return `true` if the webots-view component has successfully connected to a simulation server or loaded an animation/scene and has finished initializing all other elements (like the toolbar), `false` otherwise.
 * `ondisconnect()`: a function that can be overridden.
 It will be called when the simulation disconnects.
 * `onready()`: a function that can be overridden.
 It will be called once the simulation is loaded.
 * `resize()`: automatically resize the web-component.